simbrain/simbraindocs/src/docs/network/arraysMatrices.md

 These are represenations of arrays of neurons.
 They are column vectors in the underlying code.
 They can be represented as a line or grid by using a toggle button.
 They are updated using the same [update logic](updateLogic.html) as with free neurons.
 In fact the rule objects are shared.

 ## Weight matrices

 These are represenations of weights.
 They can be updated using shared local learning rules.
 They are shadowed by a matrix of post synaptic responses to allow for for spiking rules in a matrix setting.
 Right click context menu allows common operations.

+The PSR matrix is the fundamental "output" of a weight matrix.
+The logic is parallel to that of a synapse.

+## Differences with synapse group

+Synapse groups are collections of synapses and thus have a few extra features, including delays and polarity and more learning rules.